-2.1 The following terms are used throughout the policy:
+2.1 The follow ng terms are used throughout the policy: ---------------- --

-Term / Abbreviation Meaning Academic Year The year from 1 st September to 31 st August Catchment The area set out in a school's Catchment Area Map (see paragraph 4.1) or otherwise clearly prescribed in a Catchment Area Description.
+Term / Abbreviation Meaning Academic Year The year from 1 st September to 31 st August Catchment ment The area set out in a school's Catchment Area Map (see paragraph 4.1) or otherwise clearly prescribed in a Catchment Area Description.
 "In-catchment" means living within the school's defined catchment area.
-Education, Health and Care Plan (EHCP) A legal document describing a child or young person's special educational needs, the support they need, and the outcomes they wish to achieve.
-First Time Admission Admission of children to the school when they first become eligible to attend by reason of their age.
-Mid-Term Transfer Admission of children to a school at any time expect when they first become eligible to attend by reason of their age.
-National Closing Date The national date by which applications for first-time admissions to a school phase must be submitted.
+Education, Health and Care Plan (EHCP) First Time Admission Time Admission Admission of children to the school when they first become eligible to attend by reason of their age.
+Mid-Term TransferAdmission of children to a school at any time expect when the become eligible to attend by reason of their age.
+National Closing Date Closing The national date by which applications for first-time admissions to a school phase must be submitted.
 For Primary schools this is 15 th January for admission the following September.
-National Offer Date The national date on which offers of school places for first-time admission to primary school are sent to parents.
+National Offer Date The national date on which offers of school places for first-time admis to primary school are sent to parents.
 This is 16 th April, or the next working day where 16 th April falls on a weekend or bank holiday.
-Published Admission Number (PAN) The admission number for the age group at which children are normally admitted to the school (e.g. Reception) School Year The period beginning with the first school term to begin after July and ending with the beginning of the first such term to begin after the following July.
+Published Admission Number (PAN) School Year The period beginning with the first school term to begin after July and ending with the beginning of the first such term to begin after the following July.